-If you are Warren Buffet, or Donald Trump then you aren’t going to be worried about your monthly payment.
-But if you’re like most people you don’t have thirty thousand dollars sitting in your bank account, just asking to be spent.
-That’s why most of us take loans out to get a Cargo Van.
-However that means that you don’t just have to pay for the value of the Cargo Van, but struggle to pay down the interest on the money you were loaned, while the cost of the Cargo Van depreciates on a daily basis.
-(Unless you’re driving a classic, in which case I want to be you)
+If you're Warren Buffet or Donald Trump, then you aren’t going to be worried about your monthly payment.
+But if you’re like most people, you don’t have thirty thousand dollars sitting in your bank account just asking to be spent.
+That’s why most of us take loans out to get a cargo van.
+However, that means that you don’t just have to pay for the value of the cargo van, but struggle to pay down the interest on the money you were loaned, while the cost of the cargo van depreciates on a daily basis (unless you’re driving a classic, in which case I want to be you.)

 The Flip Side

 Writing this we really want to give a fair and balanced perspective.
 With that being said, when you pay less for monthly payments, you can end up getting caught in the loop of leasing.
 Which means if you’re looking to lease for a long period of time, it may cost you.
 Buying the Cargo Van means you get to keep it longer and eventually won’t have to make monthly payments at all.
 If you plan on leasing another Cargo Van, the cost of leasing won’t be the same as it was for your first leased car.
 There's a chance it may be more expensive if you are aiming to lease a nicer Cargo Van .You also don’t have the benefit of trade in value, even if the Cargo Van has depreciated.